pidg64/phi3-rag-sample/README.md

 ## Notes

 - Compatible with CUDA-enabled GPUs (`n_gpu_layers` configurable in `settings`)
-- Documents are split line-by-line in `./docs/local_kb.txt`
+- Documents are split line-by-line in `./docs/local_kb_es.txt` if the language is Spanish, or `./docs/local_kb_en.txt` if the language is English
 - Prompt formatting is handled in `app/utils/prompt.py`
 - Extend the project easily with custom document loaders or model variants